kovdryavlad/AStar/README.md

 # AStar
-This is my implementation of "AStar" algorithm Distance type: Manhattan
+This is my implementation of "AStar" algorithm.
+Distance type: Manhattan

 Controls: